SWNRG/TriCloudEdge-Testbed/readme.md

 If the face is not recognized in the local database, the ESP32-S3 transfers the task to the cloud tier via MQTT to send the image to AWS IoT for more intensive investigation, such as comparison against an extensive database or further analysis (e.g., false positives/negatives of sensors).

 This 3-tier approach shows an applicable far-edge-to-cloud pipeline, optimized for speed and resource efficiency by assigning tasks at the appropriate level.

+## Changes in this version 2.0.0:

+the client - server connection and communication was tested extensively.
+It seems robust and durable.
+The user gets to play with camera image parameters, connection keep-alive settings, and server face database storage and manipulation.

+# Client side

+The ESP32-Cam parameters are set in motion, it seems that it is rather difficult to adjust to specific ambient conditions.
+For example, the setup for artificial light brings very good results, but lowers the creditibilty when the sunlight appears.
+It seems that such scenery setup should be rather static and controllable.

+# Server side

+There is an option to update the database with new faces, as soon as they arive from the client.
+You can also delete all database and start fresh.
+As soon as the detected face arrivers from the client, there is the choice of adding it to database if not found.
+OPEN TOPIC: Is there possibility to insert multiple faces for the same person?

 ## Custom Data Transfer Protocol